 No Leaving Trash on Tables or the Floor

-This rule promotes hygiene and cleanliness.
-It ensures that everyone can enjoy a clean environment.
+This rule promotes hygiene and ensures everyone can enjoy a clean environment.

 Respectful and Polite Behavior Toward Cafeteria Staff